Astragalus flavus: Inflorescence and fruit

 The inflorescence is born on a stalk with 6-30 flowers having a hairy calyx tube and yellow bell-shaped corolla 1/4 to 1/2 in long.
-"Flavus" means "yellow".
+"Flavus" means "yellow", even though most of its flowers are white.
 It blooms from May to June.

 Habitat and range

 It grows in saline soil (halophyte) in salt desert shrub between about 3800 to 5400 ft in elevation.